Sometimes People March Literature Guide

 Show: Re-read the page “Sometimes great change starts small, with a brave question.”
 How can a question be brave?

 Connect: When we listen to each other, our understanding of each other and the world grows.
 Tell about a time when you had a problem and someone really listened to you.
 When people march, they are raising their voices together to amplify one message.
 How can a community demonstrate that it has listened to the people who march?

 - At the back of the book is a list of "Movements, Marches, and Key Figures in the Art" illustrated throughout the book.
 Read more about one or more of these topics or events.
-Talk to someone else about your reading and listen to something they learned more about.
+Talk with someone else about what you've learned.